The Interplay between Utility and Risk in Portfolio Selection: Abstract

 \section{Abstract}

-We revisit the problem of portfolio selection, where an investor maximizes utility subject to a risk constraint.
-Our framework is very general and accommodates a wide range of utility and risk functionals, including non-concave utilities such as $S$-shaped utilities from prospect theory and non-convex risk measures such as Value at Risk.
+We revisit portfolio selection with a utility objective and a risk constraint.
+Our framework is very general and accommodates non-concave utilities such as $S$-shaped utilities from prospect theory and non-convex risk measures such as Value at Risk.
+We provide a novel and complete characterization of well-posedness for utility-risk portfolio selection in one period that takes the interplay between utility and risk fully into account.

-Our main contribution is a novel and complete characterization of well-posedness for utility-risk portfolio selection in one period that takes the interplay between the utility and the risk objectives fully into account.
-We show that under mild regularity conditions the minimal necessary and sufficient condition for well-posedness is given by a very simple either-or criterion:\ either the utility functional or the risk functional need to satisfy the axiom of sensitivity to large losses.
-This allows to easily describe well-posedness or ill-posedness for many utility/risk pairs, which we illustrate by a large number of examples.
+In a fixed market, well-posedness is characterized in terms of the behaviour of the utility and risk functionals on the zero-cost payoffs in that market.
+Across all markets, a necessary and sufficient condition for well-posedness is given by a very simple either-or criterion:\ either the utility or the risk functional need to satisfy the axiom of sensitivity to large losses.

-In the special case of expected utility maximization without a risk constraint (but including non-concave utilities), we show that well-posedness is fully characterised by the \emph{asymptotic loss-gain ratio}, a simple and interpretable quantity that describes the investor’s asymptotic relative weighting of large losses versus large gains.
+For expected utility, this criterion becomes explicit.
+Market-independent well-posedness is determined by the asymptotic loss-gain ratio of the utility function and the large-loss sensitivity of the risk functional.
+For certain $S$-shaped utilities, Value at Risk or Expected Shortfall constraints may not guarantee well-posedness across all markets.
+We therefore return to the fixed-market problem and show that, in elliptical markets, well-posedness reduces to a comparison between the maximal Sharpe ratio and an explicit tail-risk threshold.

 \keywords{portfolio selection, utility maximization, risk measures, sensitivity to large losses, asymptotic loss-gain ratio}

 \JELclassification{G11, C61, D81}